| Peaks to Prairies Home

 established a national policy that:

-- pollution that cannot be prevented or recycled should be treated in an environmentally
+pollution that cannot be prevented or recycled should be treated in an environmentally

-- disposal or other release into the environment should be employed only as a last resort
+safe manner whenever feasibledisposal or other release into the environment should be employed only as a last resort

-Pollution prevention means "source reduction," as defined under the Pollution
+and should be conducted in an environmentally safe manner Pollution prevention means "source reduction," as defined under the Pollution

 Prevention Act, and other practices that reduce or eliminate the creation of pollutants